 - Visits early in the year shift to patient responsibility 1-3 months later, resulting in the upward trend we see in March and forward.

 - “Holiday hangover” occurs in fall and winter when money is spent on trips, presents, etc.

 The cycle repeats each year.

 As you can see, it demonstrates a lot of volatility by month at the start and end of the year, with only being above the average from March through August.
-This is due to a few main reasons like deductibles & out of pocket maximums resetting, and the corresponding patient behavior with that event.
+This is due to a few main reasons like deductibles and out-of-pocket maximums resetting, and the corresponding patient behavior with that event.
 Heading into the holiday season, for instance, patients are saving up for travel and gifts and not prioritizing their medical bills.
 And payments rise after January when tax returns are coming in.

 A balanced and steady flow of cash makes more a healthier revenue cycle, and fewer account touches for your patient experience representatives.